 As of March 13th, cruising came to a halt when all major cruise lines announced that they would be temporarily suspending cruising due to the global concern of COVID-19.
+Since then, the cruise lines have been continually pushing back their return to service dates.
+Presently, the CDC has extended its No Sail Order for all cruise ships in U.S jurisdiction through September 30, 2020.
 To help cruisers stay informed, we have put together this list of when all the major cruise lines are expected to resume service.
-We will continue to update this post as more information becomes available and/or any changes are made to this tentative schedule. – LAST UPDATED 6/3/20!
+We will continue to update this post as more information becomes available.

 When the Major Cruise Lines are Expected to Resume Service

 Initially announcing a suspension of cruising for 30 days on March 13th, Norwegian Cruise Line has been providing regular updates on the status of future cruises.
 The latest announcement came this week.
 On July 29th, NCL further delayed its anticipated return to service date from September 30th to October 31st.
 Norwegian Cruise Line is the first of the three major brands to delay beyond the current expiration date of the CDC’s No Sail Order.

 For the latest list of NCL cancellations, visit their website.